-The United States Environmental Protection Agency estimates that the average supermarket emits the equivalent of 6.4 million pounds of carbon dioxide annually via refrigerants and electricity consumption.
-To improve its impact on the climate, Giant Eagle announced today its commitment to achieve net zero carbon emissions by 2040, with an initial target of 50 percent carbon dioxide reduction by 2030.
+To improve our impact on the climate, Giant Eagle is working to achieve net zero carbon emissions by 2040, with an initial target of 50% carbon dioxide reduction by 2030.

-Giant Eagle’s zero carbon commitment is inclusive of the electricity, refrigerant and fuel used to make its stores, retail support centers and corporate offices operate as well as the energy needed to move goods and people with its truck fleet.
+Giant Eagle’s zero-carbon goal is inclusive of the electricity, refrigerant and fuel used to make its stores, retail support centers and corporate offices operate, as well as the energy needed to move goods and people with its truck fleet.

 At Giant Eagle, we know that many steps in the right direction help us all move forward.
 Even as COVID-19 has created barriers to eliminating our in-store single-use plastics, our company continues to reduce our plastic use elsewhere in our operations.

 By reducing the use of plastic bags at checkout, designing more eco-friendly packaging and partnering with earth-friendly businesses, we’re able to divert significant waste from our landfills every single year.